Open Source · Apple Silicon · Zero Cloud

 /voice handles input.
 This project handles output.
 Together: voice conversations.

-The server uses Qwen3-TTS (0.6B, 8-bit) on MLX.
+The server ships four MLX backends: Qwen3-TTS (0.6B and 1.7B, 8-bit), Chatterbox (fp16, multilingual), and VoxCPM 1.5 (44.1 kHz).
 Zero-shot voice cloning — no training.
-A 15-second reference + transcript = cloned voice.
+A 15-second reference + transcript = cloned voice on every backend.

 Why local?
 Nothing leaves your machine.
 No API key, no rate limits, no bill.
 The voice is yours.